linnaeakavulich/NCAA-predictions/README.md

 ## Metadata
 Author: Linnaea Kavulich <br>
 Contact: qpk4kp@virginia.edu <br>
-DS6040 Bayseian ML Final Project
+DS6040 Bayesian ML Final Project

 ## In Breif
 A webscraper to gather and format NCAA Cross Country data from the regular season and a Bayesian model to forecast the post-season victor.